sittercity/sprig/README.md

 Has the `model` property, the name of another Sprig model.

+Uses the `column` property to define the related column name.
+For instance, if you have a `users.id` primary key and a `blog_posts.user_id` field, then the `column` value for `blog_post->user` wouldbe `user_id`.

 #### Sprig_Field_ManyToMany

 A reference to another model by a pivot table that contains the both primary keys.
-Does not produce a form input.

 Has the `model` property, the name of another Sprig model.